UmmHQ/UmmApp/README.md

   A private social media messaging app for the generation'Z
 </h3>
 <p align="center">
-  Umm, is a simple, smooth, and fast social media messaging app to chat with anyone in the whole universe.
+  Umm is an exciting new social media messaging app designed for the next generation of users.
+With a focus on privacy and security, Umm is built to provide a simple, smooth, and fast messaging experience for anyone in the world.
 </p>

 <h3 align="center">